centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 ### Stop and disable services

-The central nodes must no longer launch services at boot time: this will be done by the clustering tools, and only them.
-Stop and disable the following services on each central node:
+The central nodes and the database nodes must no longer launch some services at boot time: this will be done by the clustering tools, and only them.

+#### On each central node

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">